Ursinus College: Pfahler Hall & the Walter W. Marstellar Memorial Observatory

 Pfahler Hall opened in 1932, renovated and expanded in 1998.
-Named in honor of Dr. George E. Pfahler.
+Named in honor of George E. Pfahler.
 Within this building Professor John Mauchly worked on the ENIAC, the world's first computer.
 Alumnus and Nobel Laureate Gerald Edelman also attended classes here.

 The hall is built on grounds where the first women's dormitory, Olevian Hall, stood from 1865 until 1931.

 In the 1950s, alumnus Walter W. Marsteller used military surplus materials and aircraft scrap to build an observatory atop the building.
 However, it was dismantled in the late 1990s.

 The labs are equipped with a 300-MHz nuclear magnetic resonance spectrometer, Fourier-transform spectrometers, an isothermal calorimeter, gas chromatography/mass spectrometers, a voltammetric analyzer, UV visible absorbance spectrometers, high performance liquid chromatographs, an atomic absorption spectrometer, a capillary electrophoresis apparatus, a Mössbauer spectrometer, and a fluorescence spectrometer.

 Beardwood-Paisley-Stauffer Hall

-Opened in 1957, jointly named in honor of Hannah Beardwood and her husband Matthew, a former chemistry professor, Dr. Harry Paisley, former president of the Ursinus board of directors, and Rev. George A. Stauffer.
+Beardwood-Paisley-Stauffer Hall was opened in 1957 and jointly named in honor of Hannah Beardwood and her husband Matthew, a former chemistry professor, Harry Paisley, former president of the Ursinus board of directors, and Rev. George A. Stauffer.

 Thomas Hall

-Opened in 1970 and renovated in 1991, it is the home of the Biology and Psychology departments and the following endowed laboratories: Levi Jay Hammond Laboratory of Comparative Anatomy, the W. Wayne Babcock Laboratory of General Biology, the Anna Heinly Schellhammer Laboratory, and the Parlee Laboratory.
+Opened in 1970 and renovated in 1991, Thomas Hall it is the home of the Biology and Psychology departments and the following endowed laboratories: Levi Jay Hammond Laboratory of Comparative Anatomy, the W. Wayne Babcock Laboratory of General Biology, the Anna Heinly Schellhammer Laboratory, and the Parlee Laboratory.

 Myrin Library

-Opened in 1971, renovated in 1988, and again in 2004–05.
+Myrin Library was opened in 1971 and was renovated in 1988 and again in 2004–2005.
 The old Freeland-Stine-Derr dormitory complex was demolished in 1968 to make way for the library.
 Myrin houses more than 420,000 volumes, 202,000 microforms, 32,000 audio-visual materials, 3,800 e-books, and offers on-site and remote access to approximately 25,900 print, microform and electronic periodical titles.
 The library is also one of only three U.S. Government depositories in Montgomery County, Pennsylvania and, as such, receives print and electronic federal documents for the collection.
 Myrin Library is home to the Pennsylvania Folklife Society Collection (an extensive Pennsylvania German archive), the Linda Grace Hoyer Papers, the Grundy Collection on South African history, and the college's archives, the Ursinusiana Collection.

 Olin Hall

-Opened in 1990, named for the F.W.
-Olin Foundation.
-Olin Hall contains a 320-seat lecture hall, a 63-seat tiered classroom, a 42-seat tiered classroom, a Writing Center, eight traditional classrooms and four seminar rooms.
+Opened in 1990 and named for the F.W.
+Olin Foundation, Olin Hall contains a 320-seat lecture hall, a 63-seat tiered classroom, a 42-seat tiered classroom, a Writing Center, eight traditional classrooms and four seminar rooms.